haihan-yu/math-for-macro/README.md

 The course covers basic mathematical methods to study dynamical systems, in discrete time and in continuous time.
 The course covers three methods:

-1. Dynamic programming – to solve discrete-time optimization problems
+1. Dynamic programming – To solve discrete-time optimization problems
-2. Optimal control – to solve continuous-time optimization problems
+2. Optimal control – To solve continuous-time optimization problems
-3. Differential equations – to characterize continuous-time systems
+3. Differential equations – To characterize continuous-time systems

 ## Course material